Logistic Regression: Overview and Applications

 Data Preprocessing

-To start with logistic regression in Python, data preparation is crucial.
+Data preparation is crucial for starting logistic regression in Python.
 You must handle missing values, encode categorical variables, and split the data into training and testing sets.
 Standardizing features with StandardScaler is vital for better model performance.

 Model Training and Evaluation